2i2c-org/docs/user/topics/data/object-storage/manage-object-storage-gcp.md

 ## FAQs

-- *Why should I use GCP cloud object storage versus to traditional network storage?*
+- *Why should I use GCP cloud object storage versus traditional network storage?*

   Take a look at this overview from [Google Cloud](https://cloud.google.com/blog/topics/developers-practitioners/map-storage-options-google-cloud) for a comparison between these storage options and their ideal use cases.